secure-systems-lab/secure-systems-lab.github.io/collaborate.md

 building and deploying real world software.
 To apply to work with us, please email
 <a href="mailto:jcappos@nyu.edu">jcappos@nyu.edu</a> with “Lab application” in
 the subject.
-Please include a code sample and/or github ID along with your resume.
+Please include a code sample and/or GitHub ID along with your resume.

 To make it easier to work with us, please follow our